 An so, while I imagined the adventures of family members in North America, I yearned to know about the brave people who had made the sacrifice to come to America and give us a better life.

 As I learned over the years, it is not an easy task when the people you seek were refugees from hate and famine.
-They arrived in ill health, without funds, illiterate and in some cases not even English speakers.
-To discover their story it became necessary to learn everything I could about the society from which they fled Ireland and the community that became their home in Rhode Island.
+They arrived in ill health, without funds, illiterate and speaking English as a second language.
+To discover their story it became necessary to learn everything I could about the society from which they fled and the community that became their home in Rhode Island.
 I embrace it as a duty to their memory.